hzhan236/Flight-Booking-Service-Project/hw5/writeup.md

 In this homework, you have two main tasks:
 * Design a database of your customers and the flights they book
-* Complete a working prototype of your flight booking application that connects to the database (in Azure) then allows customers to use a CLI to search, book, cancel, etc. flights
+* Complete a working prototype of your flight booking application that connects to the database (in Azure) then allows customers to use a CLI (command line interface) to search, book, cancel, etc. flights

 You will also be writing a few test cases and explaining your design in a short writeup.
 We have already provided code for a UI (`FlightService.java`) and partial backend (`Query.java`).